safe-global/safe-docs/source/contracts/architecture.md

 A linked list is used to store the enabled modules in the smart contract.
 To modify the list with minimal gas usage it is required to specify the module that should be modified and the module that points to this module.
 This is important when disabling a module.
 If multiple transactions disabling modules are submitted at once it is important to note that the module that points to the module that should be disabled might have changed.
 The linked list requires a sentinel (start and end pointer).
 This sentinel is the `0x1` address.
 Therefore this address cannot be used as a module.

 #### OwnerManager.sol
-The owner manager allows the management (add, remove, replace) of owners.
+The owner manager allows the management (addition, removal, replacement) of owners.
 It also specifies a threshold that can be used for all actions that require the confirmation of a specific amount of owners.

-For managing the owners also a linked list (see ModuleManager.sol).
-Modifying transactions that require to specify the owner pointing to the owner that should be modified include remove owner and swap owner.
+For managing the owners a linked list is used as well (see ModuleManager.sol).
+Modifying transactions that require to specify the owner pointing to the owner that should be modified include `removeOwner` and `swapOwner`.
 Also here the sentinel is the `0x1` and therefore it is not possible that this address becomes an owner.

 #### BaseSafe.sol
 The Gnosis Safe contract implements all basic multisignature functionality.
 It allows to execute Safe transactions and interact with Safe modules from internal methods.
-The contract provides no methods to interact with the Safe contract and also has no functionality to check if any interaction watch approved by the required amount of owners.
+The contract provides no methods to interact with the Safe contract and also has no functionality to check if any interaction was approved by the required amount of owners.
 This logic and the methods to interact with the Gnosis Safe need to be implemented by the sub-contracts.

 Safe transactions can be used to configure the wallet like managing owners, updating the master copy address or whitelisting of modules.
 All configuration functions can only be called via transactions sent from the Safe itself.
 This assures that configuration changes require owner confirmations.